Slack commands

 Channel name command in Slack.

-Each channel has a topic that clearly states what the discussions in the channel are about.
-For example, if you have a ReactJS team, a channel topic can be “React.js: Problem-solving,” where junior developers can put their queries and seniors can resolve them.
+Each Slack channel has a topic that outlines the primary focus of discussions.
+For example, if you have a ReactJS team, the channel topic might be “React.js: Problem-solving,” where junior developers can post queries and seniors can help resolve them.

 11. /description